-How to do list comprehension using if else in Python
+How to do List Comprehension using if else in Python

 [expression1(item) if conditional1 else expression2(item) for item in iterable]